Floris (TV series): Collaboration

-Related media
+Related video media

-Export
+United Kingdom

-The series was sold for redubbing to channels in the UK and also to East Germany.
+The series was sold for redubbing to channels in the UK.
 In the UK, the series aired on Yorkshire Television in 1970 as The Adventures of Floris.
 None of the English dubbed episodes survive.

+Germany

+In 1975, there was a West German remake of the series, Floris von Rosemund, again starring Rutger Hauer, but with German actor Derval de Faria as Sindala.
+This version, directed by Austrian director Ferry Radax, put much more emphasis on the comedic aspects of the stories and provided the female characters Ada and Viola with larger parts than the original.

+In 1977, the East German dub of the original Dutch series was made.